 Abel developed Abel’s equation of interior ballistics, named after him: It indicates the maximum pressure p of explosives of mass m burnt in a volume V in an explosion at a temperature Tex.
 Sizes such as covolume, combustion temperature and specific pressure were previously tabulated as powder constants.
 The Abelian equation as pyrostatic equation of state is valid up to pressures of about 3000 bar and was published in Abel’s Researches in Explosives 1874.
 For nitroglycerin, for example, the powder constants are 10800 atmospheres for the specific pressure and 0.71 liters per kilogram for the covolume, for black powder a value of 0.49 for the covolume and 3250 atmospheres for the specific pressure.
 Depending on the charge density, the maximum pressure at which the expansion of the gases in the gun barrel begins can thus be calculated.

 He was elected a Fellow of the Royal Society in 1860 and received their Royal Medal in 1887.
 He was president of the Chemical Society (1875–7), of the Institution of Electrical Engineers (then the Society of Telegraph Engineers) (1877), of the Institute of Chemistry (1881–2) and of the Society of Chemical Industry (1883).
 He was made a Commander of the Bath (CB) in 1877. and knighted on 20 April 1883.
-He took an important part in the work of the Inventions Exhibition (London) in 1885, and in 1887 became organizing secretary and first director of the Imperial Institute, a position he held till his death in 1902.
+He took an important part in the work of the Inventions Exhibition (London) in 1885, and in 1887 became organizing secretary and first director of the Imperial Institute, a position he held till his death.
+Abel died at his residence in Whitehall Court, London, on 6 September 1902, aged 75

 References and Further Reading: